nicolasriquet/nicolasriquet.github.io/index.md

 I am also a [Computer Science / Software Engineering researcher and PhD student](https://directory.unamur.be/staff/nriquet?_LOCALE_=en) at the [University of Namur](https://www.unamur.be/en).

-## Education

-I earned a MSc in Computer Science from the University of Namur in 2005 and I started a PhD in Computer Science in 2021 (also at the University of Namur).

 ## Professional experience

 After getting my Master’s degree in 2005 I joined [Eli Lilly and Company](https://www.lilly.com/) as a system analyst / software engineer where I took part in the development of molecule analysis software and in the development of a lab asset management application.